Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 Limited visibility into NHI creation, usage, and permissions poses a significant challenge.
 Organizations often lack a comprehensive understanding of which NHIs exist, what they are doing, and who is responsible for them.
 Over-provisioning, where NHIs are granted excessive permissions, and privilege creep, where permissions accumulate over time, create security risks.

-Shadow IT, the use of unauthorized NHIs created outside of IT's control, introduces further risks.
-A marketing team might create an unmanaged API key to integrate a new analytics tool, bypassing security protocols.
+Shadow It, the use of unauthorized NHIs created outside of It's control, introduces further risks.
+A marketing team might create an unmanaged api key to integrate a new analytics tool, bypassing security protocols.
+This creates significant blind spots because unmanaged NHIs bypass security reviews, may have weak credentials, lack proper access controls, and are not included in monitoring.

 Lack of automation in NHI lifecycle processes can result in errors, inconsistencies, and delays.
-Manual processes are prone to human error and cannot scale effectively.
+Given the sheer volume of NHIs, manual processes are not only error-prone but also completely unscalable, leading to significant security gaps.
 Insufficient awareness and training among stakeholders exacerbate these challenges.
 Without proper training, developers and administrators might misconfigure NHIs or fail to follow security best practices.

 Non-Human Identity Managementroup (NHIMG) is the leading independent authority in NHI Research and Advisory.
 NHIMG empowers organizations to tackle the critical risks posed by Non-Human Identities (NHIs).
 Leverage Nonhuman Identity Consultancy to establish a robust NHI lifecycle management strategy tailored to your organization's needs.
 Stay updated on non-human identity through NHIMG resources and advisory services.